Springfield Metropolitan Exposition and Auditorium Authority: Recent developments

 The SMEAA Board is officially nonpartisan, though the Republican and Democratic parties of Sangamon County typically endorse candidates running for this board whom they favor.
 Republican-backed candidates have usually enjoyed a strong majority on the SMEAA board.
 However, in the 2007 elections, three of the candidates endorsed by Republican Party of Sangamon County were disqualified from the ballot, due to errors made when filing their candidate petitions.
 One of those Republicans sought election as a write-in candidate, and garnered a narrow victory, retaining a SMEAA majority for Republican-supported candidates, but only by a margin of six out of eleven.
 (As of 2010 however, Republicans hold an 8 to 3 majority, on the board.)
 And, following the April 2011 elections, Democratic candidates will hold only 2 of the 11 elected positions.

-Also in 2007, there was discussion about whether SMEAA, which had previously been involved in administering only the Prairie Capital Convention Center, should also become involved in the hotel business.
+Also in 2007, there was discussion about whether SMEAA, which had previously been involved in administering only the Bank of Springfield Center, should also become involved in the hotel business.
 A recent offer had been made by SMEAA Chairman Mike Coffey, Jr. and Springfield Mayor Timothy Davlin, to purchase the mortgage of the Abraham Lincoln Hotel and Conference Center, so as to prevent foreclosure proceedings against that establishment.
 Illinois State Treasurer Alexi Giannoulias rejected this proposal.